mostafax/Task/README.md

 # Getting Started
 ## Prerequisites
-- you need to create folder data inside task/ containing sales data csv.
+- you need to create folder data/ inside task/ containing sales data csv.
 - You will also need to create API key for OpenWeatherMap.

 ## Installation